 Kari McCarron an expert in higher education policy, brings first-hand experience within the federal science enterprise as a government relations representative for a major research university and as a senior higher education advocate.
 She focuses on funding for and advocacy of federal student aid, education regulations and policy, international education, defense, and energy sciences issues.

 Ms. McCarron works closely with clients to advance their priorities on Capitol Hill and in the Administration.
-She monitors and analyses research opportunities at the Department of Education, the Institute of Education Sciences, the National Endowment for the Humanities, the National Science Foundation, and the Department of Defense.
+She monitors and analyzes research opportunities at the Department of Education, the Institute of Education Sciences, the National Endowment for the Humanities, the National Science Foundation and the Department of Defense.

-Ms. McCarron received her bachelor’s degree in economics from the University of Michigan and a master of science in public policy from the Georgia Institute of Technology.
+Ms. McCarron received her bachelors degree in economics from the University of Michigan and a masters of science in public policy from the Georgia Institute of Technology.